Stances of Faiths on LGBTQ Issues: Evangelical Lutheran Church in America

 "Gay and lesbian people, as individuals created by God, are welcome to participate fully in the life of the congregations of the Evangelical Lutheran Church in America."

-Today, church programs include summer camps and homeless shelters for LGBT youth, and pastor participation in the “It Gets Better” campaign.
+Today, church programs include summer camps and homeless shelters for LGBTQ youth, and pastor participation in the “It Gets Better” campaign.
 However, there are no inclusion policies specific to transgender persons.

 On Marriage Equality